 SuAsCo Watershed Dams

-Plans have been proposed to upgrade six dams in the Sudbury-Assabet-Concord (SuAsCo) rivers watershed.
+Plans are underway to upgrade five dams in the Sudbury-Assabet-Concord (SuAsCo) rivers watershed.
 Although the dams are still structurally sound and do not pose an imminent threat to public safety, today's increased land development has generated higher amounts of runoff than the dams were originally designed to handle.

 Upgrading the dams will not only provide better flood protection, but will also maintain wetland and wildlife habitat and outdoor recreation such as nature and hiking trails.
 DCR and NRCS monitor the dams annually and after significant storms to ensure the safety of surrounding communities.